mcohen01/amazonica/README.md

 ;; better way to consume a shard....create and run a worker ;; :app :stream and :processor keys are required
-;; :credentials and :checkpoint keys are optional
+;; :credentials, :checkpoint and :dynamodb-adaptor-client? keys are optional

 ;; if no :checkpoint is provided the worker will automatically checkpoint every 60 seconds ;; alternatively, supply a numeric value for duration in seconds between checkpoints